File System Considerations

 • The Flash encryption applies only to the main SPI Flash memory, due to its cache module design (all the "transparent" encryption APIs run over this cache).
 This implies that external flash partitions cannot be encrypted using the native Flash Encryption means.

-• External partition encryption can be deployed by implementing custom encrypt/decrypt code in appropriate driver APIs - either by implementing own SPI flash driver (see storage/custom_flash_driver) or by customising higher levels in the driver stack, for instance by providing own FatFS disk IO layer.
+• External partition encryption can be deployed by implementing custom encrypt/decrypt code in appropriate driver APIs - either by implementing own SPI flash driver (see storage/custom_flash_driver) or by customizing higher levels in the driver stack, for instance by providing own FatFS disk IO layer.

 Was this page helpful?